Tungrj/ecosystem/README.md

 ## 🧠 Tools & Libraries Used

 All quantitative analyses were conducted using **R**.
 TF-IDF scores were calculated using `tidytext::bind_tf_idf`, which helped identify terms unique to different stakeholder groups.
-Alluvial plots were generated with `ggalluvial:: geom_alluvium` to visualize the flow and distribution of themes across roles or categories.

 ---